xj000/xj.stu1/readme.txt

 git brush stu。
 creat a new brush is quick.
 git brush stu。
-creat a new brush is quick.3
+Creating a new brush is quick & simple.

 Git study。